steveshogren/blog-source/source/_posts/2015-12-28-better-oo-design.markdown

 * **Depend on Functions Over Interfaces** - Replace "verb" interfaces with function signatures, exampled in the [SimpleMock](http://deliberate-software.com/simplemock-unit-test-mocking/) pattern.
-By relying on the function signature, we reduce test-only interfaces.
+By relying on the function signature, we reduce test-only interfaces and allow the code to have only the functions it needs, rather than everything from the interface.
-* **Interface Nouns Over Verbs** - Instead of interfacing "verb" functions and injecting them into a "noun" class, put interfaces on "nouns" and pass to "verbs" which operate on interfaces only.
-This allows enormous reuse of code.
+* **Interface Nouns Before Verbs** - Instead of interfacing "verb" functions and injecting them into a "noun" class, put interfaces on "nouns" and pass to "verbs" which operate on interfaces only.
+This allows complete reuse of code.
   Any data structure that "fits" can re-use that behavior.
+* **Verbs Operate On Interfaces** - Verbs are not passed to nouns, verbs are given interfaces to perform their work.

 Here is the same class, broken up for unit testing following the "Better Unit Testing Design"